-The Case History Portfolio Guidelines and Instructions are available on the ABE website.
-Candidates are eligible to sit for the next scheduled Oral Exam after approval of the Final Application.
-If the Candidate fails to pass the Oral Examination on the first attempt, he/she can retake the examination a second time, provided that this is accomplished within the three-year eligibility time period.
-Failure to successfully complete the Oral Examination within the prescribed three-year eligibility time period will result in loss of Board Eligibility.
+The Oral Exam Guidelines and Instructions are available on the ABE website.
+Candidates are eligible to sit for the next scheduled Oral Exam after passing the Written Examination.
+If the Candidate fails to pass the Oral Examination on the first attempt, he/she can retake the examination a second time, if this is accomplished within the designated eligibility time period.
+Failure to successfully complete the Oral Examination within the prescribed eligibility time period will result in loss of Board Eligibility.